We have what you are looking for . . .

 - Ravalli County New 4-H Family Handbook

 4-H projects and activities rely on certified volunteers to provide leadership and work with youth as partners in learning.
+Project Leader resources include The Project Leader Plan and The Project Leader Checklist.

 The U.S. Department of Agriculture (USDA), Montana State University and Montana State University Extension prohibit discrimination in all of their programs and activities on the basis of race, color, national origin, gender, religion, age, disability, political beliefs, sexual orientation, and marital and family status.
 Issued in furtherance of cooperative extension work in agriculture and home economics, acts of May 8 and June 30, 1914, in cooperation with the U.S. Department of Agriculture, Jeff Bader, Director of Extension, Montana State University, Bozeman, MT 59717.